Chad Gable: Shorty G (2019–2020)

-Alpha Academy (2020–present)
+Alpha Academy (2020–2024)

 On the October 23 episode of SmackDown, after losing to Lars Sullivan, he announced that he had quit being "Shorty G" and reverted to the ring name Chad Gable.
-On November 13 episode of SmackDown, Gable opened the Alpha Academy and attempted to recruit Otis as his client, turning face in the process.
-The team made their debut on December 11 episode of SmackDown in a defeat to the team of Cesaro and Shinsuke Nakamura.
-At TLC: Tables, Ladders and Chairs, Gable and Otis teamed with Big E and Daniel Bryan to defeat Cesaro, Nakamura, King Corbin, and Intercontinental Champion Sami Zayn in an eight-man tag team match.
-On the February 19, 2021 episode of SmackDown, Gable ordered Otis to attack Rey Mysterio after their tag team match, reverting back to a heel once again.

-As part of the 2021 Draft, both Gable and Otis were drafted to the Raw brand.
-On the January 10, 2022 episode of Raw, Alpha Academy defeated RK-Bro (Randy Orton and Riddle) to win the WWE Raw Tag Team Championship, marking Gable's second reign with the title.
-On the March 7, 2022 episode of Raw, Alpha Academy dropped the titles back to RK-Bro, ending their reign at 55 days.
-On Day 2 of WrestleMania 38 on April 3, Alpha Academy failed to regain the titles from RK-Bro in a triple-threat match also involving The Street Profits.
+On the November 13 episode of SmackDown, Gable turned face when he opened the Alpha Academy and attempted to recruit Otis as his client.
+The team made their debut on the December 11 episode of SmackDown, losing to Cesaro and Shinsuke Nakamura.
+On the February 19 episode of SmackDown, Gable ordered Otis to attack Rey Mysterio after their tag team match, reverting back to a heel.As part of the 2021 Draft, both Gable and Otis were drafted to the Raw brand.
+On the January 10, 2022 episode of Raw, Alpha Academy defeated RK-Bro (Randy Orton and Riddle) to win the Raw Tag Team Championship.
+They dropped the titles back to RK-Bro on the March 7 episode of Raw, ending their reign at 55 days.
+On Night 2 of WrestleMania 38 on April 3, Alpha Academy failed to regain the titles from RK-Bro in a triple threat match also involving The Street Profits.

-While with the Alpha Academy, Gable began screaming "shoosh" at various wrestlers in backstage segmenets.
-This was done alongside another new catchphrase, "ah, thank you."

-On the March 13, 2023, episode of Raw, Gable found Otis backstage taking part in a photo shoot with Maximum Male Models (MMM).
-Otis decided to leave with MMM instead of Gable, hinting at a breakup of the Alpha Academy.